phpusr/markdown-to-notion/README.md

 1. Get `NOTION_TOKEN` and give access to your note where the data will be imported
    - [Create your integration in Notion](https://developers.notion.com/docs/create-a-notion-integration#getting-started)

-2. Run the script specifying the folder with notes
+2. Run the script specifying the folder with markdown notes

 ```bash
 export NOTION_TOKEN 'secret_notion_token'